ct-js/docs.ctjs.rocks/docs/viewport-management.md

 # Working with Viewport

-## Variables Defining the Viewport

-The position and the size of the viewport are defined by these variables:

-* `ct.room.x`;
-* `ct.room.y`;
-* `ct.viewWidth` (read-only);
-* `ct.viewHeight` (read-only).

-There are two other variables:

-* `ct.roomWidth` (read-only);
-* `ct.roomHeight` (read-only).

-They define how the room was designed in ct.IDE.
-These variables may be different depending on various viewport scaling methods.
+Since v1.3, ct.js has a Camera object that manipulates the viewport.
+It supports scaling, rotation, and other features like following a copy and creating screen shake effects.

-## Moving camera around
+## Moving the camera around

-To move the camera around, you can either modify `ct.room.x` and `ct.room.y` by yourself, or use the built-in variables for following things on the screen.
-The latter approach requires the `ct.room.follow` variable to be set.
-A simple line `ct.room.follow = this;` inside the On Create code of your main character will be enough.
+To move the camera around, you can either modify `ct.camera.x` and `ct.camera.y` by yourself, or use the built-in variables for following things on the screen.
+The latter approach requires the `ct.camera.follow` variable to be set (see below).

+To scale the viewport, use `ct.camera.scale.x` and `ct.camera.scale.y`, similarly to scaling copies.
+This is not a zoom level, but a scaling factor of a capturing rectangle: when using values larger than 1, you will see a larger portion of a room.

+To rotate the viewport, use `ct.camera.angle` (in degrees) and `ct.camera.rotation` (in radians).
+Again, you rotate a capturing rectangle, so the stuff on the screen will rotate clockwise.

+## Following a copy

+A simple line `ct.camera.follow = this;` inside the On Create code of your main character is enough to set up automagical camera movement ✨

 You can alter the camera's behaviour by these variables:

-* `ct.room.borderX` and `ct.room.borderY` define the area at which the camera shifts if the followed copy enters these borders.
+* `ct.camera.borderX` and `ct.camera.borderY` define the area at which the camera shifts if the followed copy enters these borders.
 These values are represented in pixels, relative to a room's designed size;
-* `ct.room.center` may be set to `true` to automatially set borders so that the followed copy always stays at the center of the screen.
-It has a higher priority over `ct.room.borderX` and `ct.room.borderY`;
+* `ct.camera.center` may be set to `true` to automatially set borders so that the followed copy always stays at the center of the screen.
+It has a higher priority over `ct.camera.borderX` and `ct.camera.borderY`;
-* `ct.room.followShiftX` and `ct.room.followShiftY` allow to place the camera higher/lower/etc than the target copy's axis;
+* `ct.camera.shifttX` and `ct.camera.shifttY` allow to place the camera higher/lower/etc than the target copy's axis;
-* `ct.room.followDrift` is a value between [0; 1] that defines how fast the camera reacts to a copy's movement.
+* `ct.camera.followDrift` is a value between [0; 1] that defines how fast the camera reacts to a copy's movement.
 The default is `0` (no drift).
-For casual games and puzzles, settings `ct.room.followDrift` to `0.9` may be a good choice to create a smooth camera.
+For casual games and puzzles, settings `ct.camera.followDrift` to `0.9` may be a good choice to create a smooth camera.

-## Resizing the viewport

-Usually it is best to use `ct.fittoscreen` so that it manages the renderer and viewport for you.
-If you still want to resize the viewport, e.g. to zoom in/zoom out in game, use the following variables:

-* `ct.width`;
-* `ct.height`.

-These can still be used with most of `ct.fittoscreen`'s  modes, except for "expand" mode, as the use of `ct.width` and `ct.height` makes no sense here, because ct.fittoscreen overrides them.
+## Screenshake effects

+// TODO

 ## Making an adaptive UI